 How should this medicine be used?

 Everolimus comes as a tablet to take by mouth and as a tablet to suspend in water and take by mouth.
-When everolimus is taken to treat SEGA or kidney tumors in people who have TSC; RCC; or breast, pancreatic, stomach, intestine, or lung cancer, it is usually taken once a day.
+When everolimus is taken to treat kidney tumors, SEGA, or seizures in people who have TSC; RCC; or breast, pancreatic, stomach, intestine, or lung cancer, it is usually taken once a day.
 When everolimus is taken to prevent transplant rejection, it is usually taken twice a day (every 12 hours) at the same time as cyclosporine.
 Everolimus should either always be taken with food or always without food.
 Take everolimus at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take everolimus exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Everolimus tablets come in individual blister packs that can be opened with scissors.
 Do not open a blister pack until you are ready to swallow the tablet it contains.